telerik/ajax-docs/controls/grid/how-to/Filtering/filter-template-and-custom-columns-.md

 ---
 title: Filter Template and Custom Columns
 page_title: Filter Template and Custom Columns  | RadGrid for ASP.NET AJAX Documentation
 description: Filter Template and Custom Columns
-slug: grid/functionality/filtering/how-to/filter-template-and-custom-columns-
+slug: grid/how-to/filtering/filter-template-and-custom-columns
+previous_url: grid/functionality/filtering/how-to/filter-template-and-custom-columns
 tags: filter,template,and,custom,columns,
 published: True
 position: 10
 ---

 # Filter Template and Custom Columns

 ##

 Filtering is automatically supported for **Template** columns.To allow filtering in template columns, you need only do the following: